 Taking the first step into properly caring for yourself and for others is knowledge.
 So praise to you for giving this a read and wanting to find answers.
 There is always someone out there who can understand and be there for you.
 If you have been thinking about what to do for quite some time; I encourage you to find the right therapist for your child and to find someone who they are comfortable with.

-There is always room for hope.
-No matter how impossible it may feel.
+There is always room for hope no matter how impossible it may feel.
+Start with small changes.

 To find Ariane Waller, you can visit her website here.